osoml/pid4nfdi/content/authors/marcel/_index.md

     url: 'https://os.helmholtz.de/'

 # Short bio (displayed in user profile at end of posts)
-bio: Steffi works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
+bio: Marcel works at the Helmholtz Open Science Office and is an interim principal investigator of PID4NFDI.

 interests:
   - tba